larsschwegmann/Emoticonizer/README.md

 Emoticonizer
 ============

-Converts a given string with common chat smileys like :) to emoji symbols like \ue415.
+Converts a given string with common chat smileys like :) to emoji symbols.